woodenbrick/mtp-lastfm/README.markdown

 The purpose of this program is to scrobble tracks from mtp devices (such as the Creative Zen, or the Zune) to last.fm.
-Dependencies:
+<p>Dependencies:
-On an ubuntu system, most of these will be installed by default.
+<p>On an ubuntu system, most of these will be installed by default.
 <ul>
 <li>Python</li>
 <li>python-sqlite</li>